Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   - Mainly focusing on common house plant species.

 # 2. Project Division into Subtasks

+  Subtask 1: Data Collection and Preprocessing

+  Description:
+  Collect and preprocess a high-quality dataset of plant images and associated metadata.
+This dataset will be used to train the AI model for plant identification and care recommendations.

+  Relevance:
+  The accuracy of the AI model depends on the quality and diversity of the dataset.
+Proper preprocessing ensures the data is clean, labeled, and ready for training.

+  Subtask 2:

+  Description:

+  Relevance:

 # 3. Research Exisiting Technologies and Methodologies